jasonbak/15-112project/README.md

-# 15-112 Project: Password Protection System
+# 15-112 Project: Password Security Proof of Concept

+PasswordProtect was my 15-112 Fundamentals of Programming and Computer Science term project.
+I had full control over whatever the heck I want to do, so I wanted to give machine learning a shot–the name initially piqued my interest.

+A self-written feature vector recognizer to identify character glyphs drawn by users in Tkinter.
+Glyph-recognition algorithm based on the Greedy Point Match technique developed by Steven Stanek and Woodley Packard of UC Berkeley.

+[This
-This is an edited version of my final semester project for 15-112 Fundamentals of Programming and Computer Science at Carnegie Mellon University.
-[This video](https://www.youtube.com/watch?v=bNkPA50DM9E) explains what the project was about and what I did.
+video](https://www.youtube.com/watch?v=bNkPA50DM9E) explains what
+the project was about and what I did.
 Only preinstalled modules in Python were used.

 To run the program, all python files in this folder must be installed.

-## Status

-The code is a mess, but I did learn a lot from working on this project.
-Perhaps, I’ll try a more mature implementation of this sort of program in the future!